la2050/archive/_projects/2015/access-to-education-for-all.md

   pursue their educational goals.
 project_image: 'https://img.youtube.com/vi/20ErlmkuIfQ/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/20ErlmkuIfQ'
-'In one to three sentences, please describe your proposal.': >- Casa Libre is located in Westlake, Los Angeles, one of the densest immigrant communities and in the nation and also one of it's most underserved.
-Most families in our community struggle to get by and education is many times sacrificed for subsistence.
-We aim to provide the highs school students in our community a serene after school environment  where they will be empowered to pursue their educational goals.
 Where will you be working?:
   - 'Casa Libre, Westlake, L.A County'
 How do you plan to use these resources to make change?: